-I was the son of a pasha in Turkey, and I was an only child.
-I played with a golden ball that I would run against the walls of the summer house, and catch when it dropped.
+I was the son of a pasha in Turkey, and an only child.
+I played with a golden ball that I would throw against the walls of the summer house and catch when it dropped.

 One day, I saw an old woman coming to draw water from the well, and I threw my ball at her pitcher.
 It broke into a thousand pieces.
 She didn’t say anything, she just went back to get another pitcher.
 I threw my ball again and the pitcher broke with a crash.
-Now the old woman did speak, and, shaking her fist at me, she cried: “You will be punished by falling in love with the silent princess!”
+Now the old woman did speak!
+Shaking her fist at me, she cried: “You will be punished by falling in love with the silent princess!”

 I thought, Who is the silent princess?
 And why should it be such a punishment to fall in love with her?

 I couldn’t get the question out of my mind.
 It hounded me until I grew so weak and ill that my father thought I would die.
 The only remedy was to go off and search for the silent princess, though I did not have the slightest idea where I would find her.

 Seeker of the Silent Princess in The Silent Princess, Olive Fairy Book.
 Painting by Ethel Porter Bailey.